-Even if you request and are granted an extension of time to file Forms W-2, you must still furnish Forms W-2 to your employees by January 31, 2025.
+Even if you request and are granted an extension of time to file Forms W-2, you still must furnish CAUTION Forms W-2 to your employees by February 1, 2021.
 But see Extension of time to furnish Forms W-2 to employees.